kinsta/hello-world-deno/readme.md

 ### Start Command

-When deploying an application Kinsta will automatically create a web process with `npm start` as the entry point.
+When deploying an application, Kinsta automatically creates a web process with `npm start` as the entry point.
 Make sure to use this command to run your server.

 ## Deployment Lifecycle

 Whenever a deployment is initiated (through creating an application or re-deploying due to an incoming commit) the `npm build` command is run, followed by the `npm start` command.

 ## What is Deno
-**Deno** is a JavaScript, TypeScript, and WebAssembly runtime with secure defaults and a great developer experience.
+Deno is a JavaScript, TypeScript, and WebAssembly runtime that allows you to run code outside of a web browser that allows you to build secure server-side applications.
+More information is available on the [Deno.land](https://deno.land/) website.

-### Key Features
-- **TypeScript out of the box:** First-class support for TypeScript – no need to spend hours configuring things that break as soon as you update a dependency.
-- **Great all-in-one tooling:** Built-in linter, code formatter, ability to build a self-contained executable, test runner, IDE integration, and more.

-More info on the [Deno.land](https://deno.land/) website.